maxb2/surfe-auto-enrich/README.md

 ## Getting Started

 1. [Install uv](https://docs.astral.sh/uv/getting-started/installation/).
+2. Add your API key to `example.env` and rename it to `.env`.
-2. Run `uv run surfe-enrich` in this folder.
+3. Run `uv run surfe-enrich` in this folder.
-3. Profit!
+4. Profit!

 ## Output CSV fields